mysql/mysql-connector-nodejs/tut/Getting Started.md

 # Connector/Node.JS

-Connector/NJS is a connector for the asynchronous Node.JS platform in version 0.12 written in 100% JavaScript speaking the MySQL X Protocol.
+Connector/NJS is a connector for the asynchronous Node.JS platform in version 4.2 written in 100% JavaScript speaking the MySQL X Protocol.
-(no support for the old protocol)
+(no support for the traditional MySQL protocol)

 ## Requirements:

- * MySQL 5.7 with current X plugin
+ * MySQL 5.7 with X plugin
- * Node.JS 0.12
+ * Node.JS 4.2

 ## Putting c/NJS in place: